BoyceLab/OHDSITrainTheTrainer-EPILEPSY/docs/curriculum-overview.md

 - **Topics**:
   - OHDSI background & mission
   - What is OMOP CDM and why use it
-  - Real-world impact (e.g. multi-center oncology studies)
+  - Real-world impact (e.g. multi-center epilepsy studies)
   - Overview of training program and resources
 - **Persona considerations**: Different framing for statisticians, vocab experts, data scientists, and clinicians.